-In addition to having lots of room to roam, this area has 5 areas with permanent water and/or springs that are always interesting to see and discover some plants that are not found in the surrounding habitat.
+In addition to having lots of room to roam, this area has 5 sources of permanent water and/or springs that are always interesting to see and discover some plants that are not found in the surrounding habitat.
 Some hiking of less than a mile will be necessary to see the two main springs.

-On our second day we will explore some more canyons west of Blanding near or in Butler Wash.
+On our second day we will explore some more wildflower areas west of Blanding, probably in Mule Canyon.